Azure/azure-sdk-for-js/CONTRIBUTING.md

 Rush assumes that anything printed to `STDERR` is a warning.
 Your package scripts should avoid writing to `STDERR` unless emitting warnings or errors, since this will cause Rush to flag them as warnings during the execution of your build or script command.
 If your library uses a tool that can't be configured this way, you can still append `2>&1` to the command which will redirect all output to `STDOUT`.
 You won't see warnings show up, but Rush will still consider the command to have failed as long as it returns a nonzero exit code.

 In general, it's recommended to avoid using NPM [hook scripts](https://docs.npmjs.com/misc/scripts) (those starting with `pre` / `post`).
-The build system will always explicitly run the `install`, `build`, `build:test`, `pack`, `audit`, `lint`, `unit-test`, and `integration-test` scripts at the appropriate times during the build.
+The build system will always explicitly run the `install`, `build`, `pack`, `audit`, `lint`, `unit-test`, and `integration-test` scripts at the appropriate times during the build.
 Adding hooks that performs steps like installing dependencies or compiling the source code will at best slow down the build, and at worst may lead to difficult to diagnose build failures.

 Because Rush uses PNPM to download and manage dependencies, it's **_especially_** important to make sure that none of your package scripts are calling `npm install` when your library is built via the Rush toolchain.
 Most commonly this occurs in a `prepack` or `prebuild` script.
 Ensure your library does not contain these scripts - or if you determine that such a script is required, ensure that it doesn't run `npm install`.